MonikaSData/Election_Analysis/README.md

 ## Summary
 - **There were 369,711 votes cast in the congressional election.**
+- *The list of counties and the voter turnout in those counties:*
+    - Jefferson County, voter turnout was 10.5% of total votes and 38,855 number of votes cast in this county.
+    - Denver County: voter turnout was 82.8% of total votes and 306,055 number of votes cast in this county.
+    - Arapahoe County: voter turnout was 6.7% of total votes and 24,801 number of votes cast in this county.
+- *The county with the highest number of votes was:*
+    - Denver County
 - *The candidates were:*
     - Charles Casper Stockham
     - Diana DeGette